-- [1] At night, when we were going aboard, there came the Savages creeping upon all fours, from the Hills, like Bears, with their Bows in their mouths, [who] charged us very desperately in the faces, hurt Captain Gabriel Archer in both his hands, and a sailor in two places of the body very dangerous.
-After they had spent their Arrows, and felt the sharpness of our shot, they retired into the Woods with a great noise, and so left us. - [2] We marched some three or four miles further into the woods, where we saw great smokes of fire.
-We marched to those smokes and found that the Savages had been there burning down the grass, as we thought either to make their plantation there [to clear the land for farming], or else to give signs to bring their forces. - [3] Thirtieth day, we came with our ships to Cape Comfort; where we saw five Savages running on the shore.
-Presently the Captain caused the shallop [small open boat] to be manned; so rowing to the shore, the Captain called to them in sign of friendship, but they were at first very timorous, until they saw the Captain lay his hand on his heart; upon that they laid down their Bows and Arrows,
+[1] At night, when we were going aboard, there came the Savages creeping upon all fours, from the Hills, like Bears, with their Bows in their mouths, [who] charged us very desperately in the faces, hurt Captain Gabriel Archer in both his hands, and a sailor in two places of the body very dangerous.
+After they had spent their Arrows, and felt the sharpness of our shot, they retired into the Woods with a great noise, and so left us.

+[2] We marched some three or four miles further into the woods, where we saw great smokes of fire.
+We marched to those smokes and found that the Savages had been there burning down the grass, as we thought either to make their plantation there [to clear the land for farming], or else to give signs to bring their forces.

+[3] Thirtieth day, we came with our ships to Cape Comfort; where we saw five Savages running on the shore.
+Presently the Captain caused the shallop [small open boat] to be manned; so rowing to the shore, the Captain called to them in sign of friendship, but they were at first very timorous, until they saw the Captain lay his hand on his heart; upon that they laid down their Bows and Arrows, and came very boldly to us, making signs to come ashore to their Town, which is called by the Savages Kecoughtan ["great town," commanded by a son of Powhatan].
+We coasted to their Town, rowing over a River running into the Main[land], where these Savages swam over with their Bows and Arrows in their mouths.

-4. What does this passage tell us about how w vell the English understand the Indians?
-5. Why would the English expect the Indians to o attack them?
-Excerpt 3 ras a many of other Savages which directed us to their Town, where we were first a Land they made a doleful noise, laying their faces to the ground, scratching been at their Idolatry [worship].
-When they had ended their Ceremonies, they wen ipon the ground: the chiefest of them sat all in a rank; the meanest [lowest, poorest their bread which they make of their Maize or Gennea [Guinea] wheat.
-They would hich we did on a Mat right against them.
-After we were well satisfied they gave us o tificially of earth as ours are, but far bigger, with the bowl fashioned together with a ey showed us, in welcome, their manner of dancing, which was in this fashion.
-One ing one hand against another, all the rest dancing about him, shouting, howling, ic tricks and faces, making noise like so many Wolves or Devils.
-6. How might you account for the hospitality sh own the English by Powhatan's son only days after Indians attacked the settlers? o.
-Now might you account for the hospitality sh own the English by Fownataria son only days after malans attacked the settlers: 7.
-How might the tribes in the Powhatan Confe ederation interpret the fact that one of Powhatan's sons entertained the English?
-S .
-8. What does this passage tell us about Europ ean perceptions of Indians and their understanding of Indian culture?
-Excerpt 4 May 1607 and came very boldly to us, making signs to come ashore to their Town, which is called by the Savages Kecoughtan ["great town,"
+4. What does this passage tell us about how well the English understand the Indians?

+5. Why would the English expect the Indians to attack them?

+[4] When we came over to the other side, there was a many of other Savages which directed us to their Town, where we were entertained by them very kindly.
+When we came first a Land they made a doleful noise, laying their faces to the ground, scratching the earth with their nails.
+We did think they had been at their Idolatry [worship].
+When they had ended their Ceremonies, they went into their houses and brought out mats and laid upon the ground: the chiefest of them sat all in a rank; the meanest [lowest, poorest] sort brought us such dainties as they had, and of their bread which they make of their Maize or Gennea [Guinea] wheat.
+They would not suffer [allow] us to eat unless we sat down, which we did on a Mat right against them.
+After we were well satisfied they gave us of their Tobacco, which they took in a pipe made artificially of earth as ours are, but far bigger, with the bowl fashioned together with a piece of fine copper.
+After they had feasted us, they showed us, in welcome, their manner of dancing, which was in this fashion.
+One of the Savages standing in the midst singing, beating one hand against another, all the rest dancing about him, shouting, howling, and stamping against the ground, with many Antic tricks and faces, making noise like so many Wolves or Devils.

+6. How might you account for the hospitality shown the English by Powhatan's son only days after Indians attacked the settlers?

+7. How might the tribes in the Powhatan Confederation interpret the fact that one of Powhatan's sons entertained the English?

+8. What does this passage tell us about European perceptions of Indians and their understanding of Indian culture?